ardatan/graphql-tools/website/docs/stitch-type-merging.md

 });
 ```

-Stubbed types are quick and easy to setup and effectively work as automatic [schema extensions](/docs/stitch-schema-extensions) (in fact, you might not need extensions!).
+Stubbed types are quick and easy to setup and effectively work as automatic [schema extensions](/docs/stitch-schema-extensions) (in fact, you might not need extensions).
 A stubbed type may always be expanded with additional service-specific fields (see the [basic example](#basic-example)), however it requires a query in `merge` config as soon as it offers unique data.

 ## Merged interfaces